ACT website

 purple light rail

-The Navy's design for an expanded Bethesda Navy Hospital was a monumental missed opportunity for transportation planning.
-If the Environmental Impact Statement is taken at face value, transit usage at the facility will be sharply reduced while auto commuting will increase.
+The design for the expanded Bethesda Navy Hospital was a monumental missed opportunity for transportation planning.
+If the Navy's Environmental Impact Statement is taken at face value, transit usage at the facility will be sharply reduced while auto commuting will increase.

 Ignoring the legal requirement to study alternatives with reduced environmental impacts, the Navy studied two alternatives that both add 1800 heavily subsidized parking spaces, far more than the 2200 new employees (many working weekends and shifts) and new hospital visitors will need.
 The Navy refused to analyze a no-added-parking alternative proposed by ACT and endorsed by the Bethesda-Chevy Chase Chamber of Commerce.
 This ignored the basic purpose of an EIS, which is to look at alternatives with less environmental impact.